fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 	12. Octree - An octree is a type of tree where each node represents an octant of a 3D space.
 The octree is used to partition a 3D space.
 The octree is used in applications where the partitioning of a 3D space is important, such as in 3D graphics, etc.

 	13. **Heap** - Heaps are binary trees where the root node is either the maximum (in a max heap) or the minimum (in a min heap).
 Heaps are used in priority queues, where you need to quickly access the maximum or minimum element.
-Heaps are generally not balanced trees, but they maintain a partial ordering that allows for efficient access to the minimum/maximum element.
+Heaps are complete binary trees, which means they are balanced in terms of shape (completely filled except possibly for the last level, which is filled from left to right).

 	Trees are used in applications where the hierarchical relationship between elements is important, such as in file systems, family trees, etc. They usually have a time complexity of O(log n) for search, insert, and delete operations.